 Wear and Tear Issues

-They build golf carts for standard tires and wheels.
-Unfortunately, this means that adding lifted tires will inevitably require your cart to work harder.
+They build golf carts with standard tires and wheels.
+Unfortunately, adding lifted tires will inevitably require your cart to work harder.

-Having to work harder increases pressures on the golf cart motor, which may cause it to wear out quicker.
+Working harder increases pressure on the golf cart motor, which may cause it to wear out more quickly.